omega-gg/VBML/VideoHub.md

 ## english / [français](fr/VideoHub.md)

-A Video Hub is a video landing page with interactive [VideoTag(s)](VideoTag.md) that enables navigation between video tracks and playlists.
+A Video Hub is a video landing page with interactive [VideoTag(s)](VideoTag.md) that enables navigation between tracks and playlists.
 You could see it as an interactive video "web page" or a DVD / Bluray menu designed for Internet videos.

 ## Samples